Tomasz-Zdeb/Angular-Sandbox/README.md

 ### Strong typing

 It's the main feature of **TypeScript**.
 That means that every object in the code has to be a well known type.
+But if the default value is assigned to the variable at the declaration type, there is no need to specify the type, since **TypeScript** will automatically determine it.

 ### Class-based object-orientation